 Spy Hunter scanner will only detect the threat.
 If you want the threat to be automatically removed, you need to purchase the full version of the anti-malware tool.Find Out More About SpyHunter Anti-Malware Tool / How to Uninstall SpyHunter

 - Guide 1: How to Remove Malware from Windows.

-- Guide 2: Get rid of Malware from Mac OS X.
+- Guide 2: Get rid of Malware on Mac OS X.

-- Guide 3: Remove Malware from Google Chrome.
+- Guide 3: Remove Malware in Google Chrome.

 - Guide 4: Erase Malware from Mozilla Firefox.

 - Guide 5: Uninstall Malware from Microsoft Edge.

 - Guide 7: Eliminate Malware from Internet Explorer.

 - Guide 8: Disable Malware Push Notifications in Your Browsers.